 AAALAC International - A private, nonprofit organization that promotes the humane treatment of animals in science through voluntary accreditation and assessment programs.

 American Association for Laboratory Animal Science (AALAS) - An organization of animal care technicians, veterinarians and other interested in laboratory animal welfare.

 The Animal Welfare Act - Federal regulations governing the transportation, sale, and handling of certain animals, including their use in research.
-The Animal Welfare Act and Regulations are available as a PDF, often referred to as the Blue Book.
+The Animal Welfare Act and Regulations are also available as a document often referred to as the Blue Book (PDF).

 Animal Welfare Information Center (AWIC) - A center, maintained by the USDA, that provides access to databases on alternatives for animal use.

 "AVMA Guidelines for the Euthanasia of Animals: 2020 Edition" (PDF) - Guidelines on the humane euthanasia of animals as set by the American Veterinary Medical Association.